VincentWei/MiniGUI/README.md

 This is the source tree of MiniGUI Core, which provides the windowing and graphics interfaces as well as a lot of standard controls (toolkit).

-MiniGUI is a free software project.
+MiniGUI is released under GPLv3 and the dual-licensing applies to commercial use.
 In December 1998, the initiator of FMSoft, Wei Yongming, began to develop MiniGUI under the GNU General Public License (GPL).
-In September 2002, the core developers of MiniGUI founded FMSoft and started the commercial marketing with the free software.
+In September 2002, the core developers of MiniGUI founded [FMSoft](https://www.fmsoft.cn) and started the commercial marketing with the free software.
 By now, FMSoft still continues to release MiniGUI as a free software project.

 For the live demos, source tarballs, and cases of MiniGUI, you can refer to the following website: